leknesh/Calculator/README.md

 Multiple commas in the same number is ignored, so 2.5.5 = 2.55.
 This could also be handled better.

 #### Potential Improvements
-The viewmodel might have more responsibilities than what would be ideal, since it is responsible for all input handling.
+- The viewmodel might have more responsibilities than what would be ideal, since it is responsible for all input handling.
 Maybe this should have been moved, however, the
 Android docs on viewmodels do suggest that viewmodels do more than just holding the data.
 Also, there are a lot of livedata variables in the viewmodel, but it was not possible to find a way to minimize this.

+- The layout needs some improvements to work on more phone models.
+The test model has a large screen and a layout variation for smaller displays should have smaller button text  to fit layout to screen as intended.

-Unit testing was not implemented as I have no previous experience in that area.
+- Unit testing was not implemented as I have no previous experience in that area.
 It would also be preferable to write the app in Kotlin, but there was not enough time to learn a new language.

 #### Resources